Flying Start NHS® programme at NHS Highland

 All practitioners should be supported to undertake and complete the Flying Start NHS® programme and therefore be given time to learn.
 There are no notional hours ascribed to Flying Start NHS, as each practitioner and local area may use the programme differently.

-At a minimum, it is recommended that the practitioner be allocated one day of protected learning time per outcome, of which there are four.
-NHS Highland intends to support NQPs to have 4 protected learning days (currently 7.2 hours) across the first year of practice so that they can attend the NHS Graduate programme/AHP preceptorship programme and work on completing reflections related to their practice.
+At a minimum, it is recommended that the practitioner be allocated one day of protected learning time per Pillar of Practice, of which there are four.
+NHS Highland will support NQPs to have 4 protected learning days (currently 7.2 hours) across the first year of practice to attend the NHS Graduate programme/AHP preceptorship programme and work on completing reflections related to their practice.
 Practitioners outside of NHS Highland should discuss and negotiate time to learn with their manager or team lead, and Flying Start Facilitator.

 Turas Professional Portfolio

-- for regulatory purposes including the Health and Care Professions Council (HCPC) audit and the Nursing and Midwifery Council (NMC) revalidation
+- regulatory requirements, such as the Health and Care Professions Council (HCPC) audit and the Nursing and Midwifery Council (NMC) revalidation

-NHS Highland offer a Graduate Programme which aims to support newly qualified, return to practice and internationally recruited nurses and midwives during their first year of working.
+NHS Highland offers a Graduate Programme to support newly qualified, return-to-practice, and internationally recruited nurses and midwives in their first year.

-The programme complements the Flying Start programme as it is designed to follow the Four Pillars of Practice model and provides activities that facilitate reflection.
-It enables the graduate practitioner to reflect on their practice, which may support them with their annual appraisal and revalidation.
-The programme is facilitated by the Practice Education Facilitator/Care Home Education Facilitator (PEF/CHEF) team.
+It complements the Flying Start NHS® programme by following the Four Pillars of Practice and encouraging reflective activities that support appraisal and revalidation.
+The programme is facilitated by the PEF/CHEF team.

 For more information, use the Flying Start contact email for nurses and midwives.